Forecasting-for-Social-Good/f4sg-main/content/services/Democratising-Forecasting.md

 ## Democratising Forecasting

 This is an ongoing initiative that provides cutting-edge training in the area of forecasting (using R).
-We provide both online courses (under development) and in-person workshops in some of the world’s least developed countries and organisations with social missions.
+We provide both online courses and in-person workshops in some of the world’s least developed countries.
 The workshop is free of charge.

 The project is initiated by Dr. Bahman Rostami-Tabar and sponsored by the International Institute of Forecasters.
-The project requires coordination and traveling and has been paused due to travel restriction caused by Covid19 pandemic.

 ## Online courses

-We are currently developing an online version of the workshops.
-We aim to make them accessible ny April 2022.
-These workshops will be available to everyone for free.
+### Africast

+We have developed an online training to support learners from Sub-Saharan Africa.
+The training runs for 5 days and is designed and delivered by [Mitchell O’Hara-Wild](https://blog.mitchelloharawild.com/) (he/him) and [Bahman Rostami-Tabar](https://www.bahmanrt.com/) (he/him).

+You can visit the workshop website by clicking [here](http://workshop.f4sg.org/africast/).

+This project is a collaborative effort with a team from Jomo Kenyatta University of Agriculture and Technology in Kenya, led by [Henry Kissinger Ochieng](https://www.ibskenya.org/user/hathiany).
+They oversee administrative processes such as advertising, application collection, shortlisting, and coordination.

 ## In-person delivery in low/lower/middle income countries